Policies - Sustainable Australia Party

 Policy: Achieve a transparent, democratic and environmentally sustainable town and urban planning system that will stop overdevelopment of both high-rise density and sprawl, while properly protecting our built heritage, backyards and urban amenity.

-Includes: Return real planning powers to local communities through proper engagement | Deliver new community infrastructure before any more housing is approved (including new schools, hospitals, public transport, roads, recreational and sporting facilities, green space, etc) | More
+Key policy methods: Return real planning powers to local communities through proper engagement | Deliver new community infrastructure before any more housing is approved (including new schools, hospitals, public transport, roads, recreational and sporting facilities, green space, etc)

 Privatisation & Public Assets